harshchaturvedi8808/HR-Analytics-Dashboard-for-Employee-Attrition-Analysis-/README.md

 # HR-Analytics-Dashboard-for-Employee-Attrition-Analysis-
 Developed a comprehensive dashboard to analyze and address key challenges related to employee attrition.
-Project Overview:

-Objective: Developed a comprehensive dashboard to analyze and address key challenges related to employee attrition.

 Insights Explored:
 Total employees by gender
 Education-wise attrition